stuart-hahn/slacker_news/notes.md

     - has_many :links
     - has_many :categories, through: :links
     - has_many :comments
-    - has_many :links, through: :comments
+    - has_many :commented_links, through: :comments

 ## LINK